Laurab1528/Final_Task/README.md

 ---

-## Infraestructura y Despliegue
+## Infrastructure and Deployment

-1. **Configura las credenciales de AWS** en GitHub Secrets (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `API_KEY`).
+1. **Configure AWS credentials** in GitHub Secrets (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `API_KEY`).
-2. **Despliega la infraestructura y el controller automáticamente:**
+2. **Deploy the infrastructure and the controller automatically:**
-   - El pipeline de infraestructura crea la VPC, subredes, EKS, roles, S3, DynamoDB, etc.
+   - The infrastructure pipeline creates the VPC, subnets, EKS, roles, S3, DynamoDB, etc.
-   - El job `install-alb-controller` instala el AWS Load Balancer Controller en el clúster EKS, permitiendo que los Ingress de Kubernetes creen y gestionen un ALB público.
+   - The `install-alb-controller` job installs the AWS Load Balancer Controller in the EKS cluster, allowing Kubernetes Ingress to create and manage a public ALB.
-3. **Despliega la aplicación:**
+3. **Deploy the application:**
-   - El pipeline de aplicación construye la imagen, la sube a ECR y la despliega a EKS usando Helm.
+   - The application pipeline builds the image, pushes it to ECR, and deploys it to EKS using Helm.
-   - El Ingress de la app está configurado para usar el ALB, que enruta tráfico externo a los pods privados.
+   - The app's Ingress is configured to use the ALB, which routes external traffic to the private pods.

 ---